 The Mercury ChemWipe 306 is a colorimetric surface wipe designed to provide real-time indication of the presence of trace amounts of mercury and mercury II compounds on surfaces.
 The Mercury ChemWipe is selective and sensitive.
 The unique design of the ChemWipe provides uniform color change formation enabling user to quantify chemical contamination using the color comparator.

 After using the Mercury Surface Wipes, use the Mercury Color Comparator to quantify the mass of mercury collected on the Mercury Surface Wipe

-After finding where mercury has accumulated, it is important to wipe your dental equipment, counter tops and surfaces with a mercury decontaminant such as our bottle of Mercury Wipes.
-This should be done roughly 10 – 15 minutes after the amalgam removal as that is approximately how long the cloud of mercury particulate will take to settle onto surfaces.
-Respirators, PPE and thick nitrile gloves should be worn to protect your skin when using Mercury Wipes to clean up mercury particulate.
+After finding where mercury has accumulated, it is important to wipe your dental equipment, counter tops and surfaces with a mercury decontaminant.
+This should be done roughly 10 – 15 minutes after the amalgam removal.
+As that is approximately how long the cloud of mercury particulate will take to settle onto surfaces.
+Respirators, PPE and thick nitrile gloves should be worn when using Mercury Wipes to clean up mercury particulate.

 |8 mil Nitrile Gloves, Disposable, Lightly Powdered, 9.5" Long, Blue - 50/box||$14.00|

 SHOWA N-DEX 8 Mil, 9.5″ Long, Disposable, Lightly Powdered, Nitrile Exam Gloves, Blue, Box of 50 Gloves

 One should endeavor to follow all city, state and federals laws regarding the disposal of mercury.
 When using the Mercury Wipes the mercury is bound to proprietary ingredient of the mercury wipe.